 I find that the way pre-construction condos are set up, that they mainly target investors.
 Not many people are in a financial position where they can afford to dish out $50,000+ on a down payment for their new pre-constructed home, wait 2-3 years until it’s complete and still be 100% confident that the condo they bought today will work for them 2-3 years down the road.

-For those thinking of buying a pre-construction condominium as a principle residence, they should know about some of the perks that come along with this decision.
-One such perk is that you can choose the layout, floor and finishes according to your personal taste and life style.
+For those thinking of buying a pre-construction condominium as a principal residence, they should know about some of the perks that come along with this decision.
+One such perk is that you can choose the layout, floor and finishes according to your personal taste and lifestyle.
 Another advantage might be that you get a brand new never before lived-in unit.

 However, there are certain limitations to buying resale condos.
 Those who consider buying a resale condo as an investment purpose should consider the challenges they could face with tenants.
 Also, it is imperative to keep in mind that (historically speaking) resale condos simply do not appreciate as much in value as pre-construction condos.
 The end result of this is a lower return on investment for the person buying a resale condominium.